tarunsiwal/Memo/README.md

 ## 🚀 Getting Started

-Follow these steps to get Karyam running on your local machine:
+Follow these steps to get Memo running on your local machine:

 1. Clone the repository:
     ```bash